 What Do Construction Loans Cover?

-With this type of loan, you can typically expect a shorter term – generally up to a year-, but a higher interest rate.
-If you have already purchased the land and own it free and clear, the equity in the land will usually serve as your “down payment” in the project.
-If you are seeking to have the land and the construction financed, you will need to have funds available for the down payment.
+With ground-up construction loans, you can typically expect a shorter term – generally up to a year-, but at a higher interest rate.
+If you’ve already purchased the land and own it free and clear, the equity in the land will usually serve as your “down payment” in the project.
+If you’re seeking to have the land and the construction financed, you’ll need to have funds available for the down payment.

-As construction is being completed, construction draws will be done whereby the lender will usually require invoices or receipts for materials purchased and labor paid.
-The lender, or their representative, will also inspect the property to determine the percentage of work completed and disburse from the construction account accordingly.
-Interest on the construction funds will be charged interest as the funds are being drawn.
+As construction stages are completed, loan draws will be done whereby the lender will require invoices or receipts for materials purchased and labor paid.
+The lender, or their representative, will also inspect the property to determine the percentage of work completed and disburse from the construction loan account accordingly.
+Interest on the construction funds will be charged as the funds are being drawn.

 What Types of Construction Loans Are Available?